 When you gift a Kindle ebook, it can count as a real sale, but …

-If you need a little sales boost, offering to gift a Kindle book to readers can help give your ebook’s sales rank a quick little lift.
+If you need a quick sales boost, offering to gift a Kindle book to readers can help boost your ebook’s sales rank.

-All you need is your recipient’s email address and then click the Give as a Gift button on your Amazon book page to send your Kindle gift card.
+You need only your recipient’s email address.
+Then, click the Give as a Gift button on your Amazon book page to send your Kindle gift card.

 Money